Nagdhunga tunnel

-Nagdhunga tunnel (नागढुंगा सुरुङ्ग) is a under-construction highway tunnel connecting Sisnekhola of Dhading district and Nagdhunga in Kathmandu.
-The tunnel will be a part of Tribhuvan Highway.
+Nagdhunga tunnel (नागढुंगा सुरुङ्ग) is a 2.68 km highway tunnel connecting Sisnekhola of Dhading district and Nagdhunga in Kathmandu.
+The tunnel is part of Tribhuvan highway.
+It is Nepal's first modern road tunnel.
 The tunnel has a height of 8.3m and has a lane of 9.5m wide.
-The length of the tunnel is 2680 m.

 Geology

 The tunnel passes through bedrocks of Sopyang formation.
 There are six shear zones in the alignment.